DGMarkel/DGMarkel.github.io/_posts/2018-11-07-javascript_basics_hoisting_scope_and_context.markdown

 Const declarations work similarly to let, except that they must be assigned a variable when they are declared, because they can't be reassigned after that point.

 # Context
 In contrast to scope and hoisting, context is a relatively simple concept.
 When this is called within the method of an object, it refers to that object.
-There are several exceptions: inside of an arrow function, this will refer to that functions container, and inside of a function nested within an instance method, this will return undefined.

 ```
 let definitelyTrue = {